piaoger/ModelViewer/readme.md

 require.js is used for module support.

-requireJS compatiable require will also been used in Node Server side in the future.
+requireJS compatible require will also been used in Node Server side in the future.

 ### Web Worker